-Now, lets use the Seive of Erostothenes, to get rid of those numbers that can’t be prime.
+Now, lets use the Sieve of Erotosthenes, to get rid of those numbers that can't be prime.
 First, the even numbers.

 Now, how about the multiples of 5 (we'll come back to 3 in a minute).

-Note that we had to deal with one of those unconfortable small number truths.
+Note that we had to deal with one of those uncomfortable small number truths.
 5 ends in 5 but is prime.

 So, lets consider multiples of 3.
 This is why I picked 30 billion as our start - it is a multiple of 3.
 However, any other number will do, you will simply start the cycle in a different place.

 For 10 billion you start at the caret in the cycle.